 A study of the anatomical, physiological, neurological, and acoustic bases of articulation and phonological systems.
 Current theories and practices in assessment and intervention are discussed as well as oral motor and dialectal variation.
-Restricted to foundation program students.
-Courses at the 500-level are prerequisites for post-baccalaureate students.
+Required for foundation program students.
 Credits do not count toward the graduate degree.